arianecrestani/Travel-App/README.md

 ## Get Up and Running

-To run the project node.js must be installed, then also webpack.
+To run the project node.js must be installed then run the following commands:

 - ```npm install```
 - ```npm run``` build-prod